-I'm Allison House, an independent designer, visual artist, and educator.
+I’m Allison House, an independent designer and visual artist.

 A lot of people just call me House.
 So nice to meet you!

 I spend my days jamming on 3D art, illustration, and education projects from my studio in Austin, Texas.
 If you’re into lo-fi geometric art with an aggressive neon streak, you'll dig my stuff.

 By the way, YOU can make stuff like this too!

 With so many 3D-friendly platforms exploding right now (VR, AR, Unity), 3D is wide open to benefit from upcoming design talent.

 If you have strong visual chops and want to dip a toe in the third dimension, this is for you.